Marie-Philip Poulin: Les Canadiennes de Montréal, 2015–19

-PWHPA
+Professional Women's Hockey Players Association (PWHPA), 2019–23

 Poulin participating in a puck drop in 2019 during the Dream Gap Tour.

 The CWHL abruptly collapsed after the 2018–19 season.
 In the wake of the collapse, Poulin joined the #ForTheGame movement that led to the creation of the PWHPA.
 Poulin captained one of four teams in the first PWHPA Dream Gap tour showcase in Toronto in September 2019, leading her team to a 2–0 record in the weekend round-robin tournament.
 As a member of the PWHPA, she took part in the Elite Women's Showcase at the 2020 NHL All-Star Game.
 She was afterwards voted as the best female hockey player in the world by NHL players, after having finished second in the vote the year before.
 In December 2019, she had been named among the top-4 Québecois athletes of the 2010s decade by the readers of La Presse.

 Poulin was among several high-profile PWHPA members who reacted indifferently to the news of the National Women's Hockey League's 2020 expansion into Canada with the addition of the Toronto Six, stating that "I think there's a reason why many of us are not playing in that league."

 At the 2021 Secret Cup, which was the Canadian leg of the 2020–21 PWHPA Dream Gap Tour, Poulin scored the third-period game-winner for Team Bauer (Montreal) in a 4-2 championship win over Team Sonnet (Toronto).
 She also recorded two assists for a three-point performance.
 Overall, Poulin was the scoring champion in the 2021 Secret Cup, with five goals and six assists in five games.
 In what would prove to be the final PWHPA season in 2023–24, Poulin led the Dream Gap Tour in scoring with 12 goals and 27 points in 20 games, and help lead Team Harvey's to the 2023 Secret Cup title.